lingo-iitgn/emocontext-19/README.md

 # emocontext-19
 This repository contains our code for the paper titled **IIT Gandhinagar at SemEval-2019 Task 3: Contextual Emotion Detection Using Deep Learning**.
-Camera ready version link will be avilable here very soon.
+Camera ready version will be available here soon.

 ## Installation

-The python 3.6.8 was used and to install all the dependencies do
+Python 3.6.8 was used and to install all the dependencies do -
 ```py
 pip3 install -r requirements.txt
 ```
 ## Code

-There are 2 broad approaches as mentioned in our paper
+There are 2 broad approaches as mentioned in the paper
 1. Non Deep Learning Approach

     * SVM
-    * Logistic Regressions
+    * Logistic Regression

 2. Deep Learning Approach